wp-plugins/unite-gallery-lite/readme.txt

 == Changelog ==

+= 1.5.8 b2 =

+-bug fix: fixed shortcode include on some special widgets and editors

+-change: take new image title from attachment title if available
+-change: removed link open in option from item edit window because it was not needed.

 = 1.5.8 b1 =

 -bug fix: fixed issue that gallery shortcode was working only on posts/pages content.